Peter-Chong/Podcast-Recommendation-System/README.md

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/w2v_recs.png" />

-By applying word2vec model, it comes with a function where we can see the "synonym" of a word.
+The Word2Vec model comes with a function to see the "synonym" of a word.
 For example, the word funny is most similar to the word hilarious and delightfully based on our model.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/w2v_top10.png" />